Blaiteray/SFML-TextBox/README.md

 # SFML-TextBox

-A utility [SFML](https://www.sfml-dev.org/) class in order to create a complete textbox, and get input from it.
+A utility [SFML](https://www.sfml-dev.org/) class in which creates a complete textbox, and get input from it.

 ## Properties